What’s on in and around Northamptonshire

 MUSIC

 Corby Male Voice Choir.
-7.30pm, St Andrews Church of Scotland (Church Hall), Occupation Road, Corby.
-New members welcome.
-You don’t need to be able to read music, just enjoy signing.
-More info www.corbymalevoicechoir.co.uk
+7.30pm, St Andrews Church of Scotland,, Occupation Road, Corby. www.corbymalevoicechoir.co.uk

 Karaoke.
 The Fox & Quill, Npton, 8pm-late